Crime in the United Kingdom: Real crime stories

 The publication of these stories was done in order for the larger population to learn from the mistakes of their fellow Englishmen.
 They stressed the idea of learning from others wrongdoings to the extent that they would place warnings within the epitaphs of executed criminals.
-For example, the epitaph of John Smith, a highway thief and murderer, said: "thereto remain, a Terrour to affright All wicked Men that do in Sins delight... this is the Reason, and the Cause that they May Warning take."
-The epitaph ends with the Latin phrase Faelix quem faciunt aliena pericula cantum, which means "fortunate the man who learns caution from the perils of others".
+For example, the epitaph of John Smith, a highway thief and murderer, said: 'thereto remain, a Terrour to affright All wicked Men that do in Sins delight... this is the Reason, and the Cause that they May Warning take.
+The epitaph ends with the Latin phrase Faelix quem faciunt aliena pericula cantum, which means 'fortunate the man who learns caution from the perils of others'.

+The Detective Genre

+The rise of formal police forces in the 19th century shifted the focus from the criminal to the investigator, leading to the birth of detective fiction.
+What is often called the first detective novel, The Moonstone by Wilkie Collins, was published in 1868.
+The creation of Sherlock Holmes by Arthur Conan Doyle cemented a cultural shift in which the public fascination moved from the outlaws of 'real crime stories' to the figure who restored order and solved the mystery.
+This fascination continues today in the forms of crime dramas, true crime podcasts, and news media.